Arts

 Advanced Fiber Arts

-.5 Credit
+0.5 Credit

-Adv Photography
+Advanced Photography

-.5 Credit
+0.5 Credit

 Students in advanced level photography classes build upon the foundations learned in the Photography I through independently designed projects and focused portfolios.
 They have the opportunity to do in-depth exploration of a genre or learn new photographic techniques such as large format cameras,19th century processes, and digital photography.
 Students gain a deeper understanding of the power of image making and the development of the art form through research projects and presentations on photographers.
 Cameras are available for students to borrow and supplies are purchased through the school store.
-Prerequisite: Photography I or permission of the instructor.
+Prerequisite: Photography or permission of the instructor.

 Advanced Sculpture

-.5 Credit This course is designed for students who have a foundation in sculpture, tool use, and safety and are ready to delve into the realm of conceptual exploration.
+This course is designed for students who have a foundation in sculpture, tool use, and safety and are ready to delve into the realm of conceptual exploration.
 Building upon the fundamental skills acquired in Sculpture I, this advanced course shifts the focus from material-based techniques to conceptual development and expression.
 Students will engage in a series of projects that challenge them to think critically, experiment with various concepts, and push the boundaries of traditional sculpture.
 Class discussions, critiques, and research assignments will be integral components of the course, fostering a deeper understanding of contemporary sculptural practices and encouraging students to situate their work within broader artistic contexts.

 Ceramics

 Students will learn to work with a variety of hand-building and wheel-throwing techniques with an emphasis on functional ceramics.
 Design elements of form, proportion and surface will be explored.
 Historical and contemporary ceramics will be investigated.
 Along with different construction methods, students are introduced to a variety of surface decoration possibilities, such as texturing, carving, and working with slips.
 There will be a focus on good craftsmanship and attention to detail.
 Innovation and experimentation are highly encouraged.
 Basic glaze chemistry and how a gas kiln is fired will be covered.
 In the winter trimester there will be a focus on electric/oxidation firing: We will take advantage of firing clay work in the electric kiln to achieve effects particular to that method of firing.
 The possibility for bright colors and a variety of detailed and layered decorative techniques will be explored.
 The electric kiln is located in the comfort of the ceramics studio for more ease of loading, firing and unloading rather than the outdoor gas/reduction kiln which is used in the fall and spring.
 In the spring trimester there is a section on collecting local clay, learning about the geology of it, making pots and pit-firing them.
-Prerequisite for Ceramics II, III: Ceramics I, II, or permission of the instructor.

 Concepts in Sound